tomasharkema/nixos-nvidia-vgpu/README.md

 ## To-Do

 - Add mechanism to add more cards
-- Bring pinned pkgs to flake inputs and make frida follow it, issue: https://github.com/Yeshey/nixos-nvidia-vgpu/issues/4 You should get a notification when your windows VM starts saying "Nvidia license acquired"
 - package mscompress to nixOS and add it to shell.nix (https://github.com/stapelberg/mscompress)

 ---